MingNie/Math_fin_back_test/Appendix I Design of Back Test Code.md

 print("---Congrats!!! all result generated, find daily data in results, find stats data in sum and std")
 ```

-Calculate the cumulative sum of the historical market returns of the financial instrument and trading strategy and store in attribute `sum`
+Calculate the cumulative sum of the historical returns of the financial instrument and trading strategy and store in attribute `sum`

-Calculate the annual volatility of the historical market returns of the financial instrument and trading strategy and store in attribute `std`
+Calculate the annual volatility of the financial instrument and trading strategy and store in attribute `std`

 Print message to signal the end of trading strategy application process.